-There are 12,425 Negroes in Lowndes County out of a county population of 15,417.
+There are 12, 425 Negroes in Lowndes County out of a county population of 15,417.
 Since March close to 2,000 Negroes have registered to vote.
-The Lowndes County Christian Movement claims to have organized over 75% of the Negroes in the county, but many are afraid to vote because of intimidation.
-More than 20 families have been existed from
+The Lowndes County Christian Movement claims to have organized over 75% of the Negroes in the county, but many are afraid to register to bote because of intimidation.
+Over 20 families have been thrown off the land because of their participation in the voter registration drive and the ASCS elections.